 | Salesloft or Outreach | Advanced sales engagement | $100-150/month/user |

-At this level, you’re building a unified data lake aggregating intent signals (Rodz), intent data (Bombora), CRM data, and marketing automation into a predictive scoring system.
+At this level, you’re building a unified data layer that aggregates intent signals (Rodz), intent data (Bombora), CRM data, and marketing automation into a predictive scoring system.

 Recommended approach: Start Small, Scale Smart

 The classic mistake is buying too many tools too quickly without mastering the fundamentals.
-Better to excel with 3-4 well-integrated tools than to collect 15 under-utilized licenses.
+Three or four well-integrated tools beat fifteen under-utilized licenses.

-Months 1-3: Configure Rodz with 2-3 key signals for your business.
+Months 1-3: configure Rodz with two or three key signals for your business.
 Connect to HubSpot.
 Measure results.

 Real case study: from cold prospecting to signals